DNS Manager Overview

 Select a domain zone from within your DNS Manager.

 The page is divided into different sections for each type of DNS record.
-Locate the section for the type of DNS record you want to add, and then click the Add new [DNS] record link.
+Locate the section for the type of DNS record you want to add, then click Add new [DNS] record.

-- Enter the IP address of your server in the IP Address field.
-For instructions, see Finding the IP Address.
+Enter the IP address of your server in the IP Address field.
+See this quick answer page to find your Linode’s IP address.

-- From the TTL menu, select a time interval.
-TTL, which stands for “time to live,” controls how long DNS records are cached by DNS resolvers before the resolver must query the authoritative name servers for new records.
+Select a time interval from the TTL menu.
+TTL stands for time to live, and affects how long DNS records are cached by DNS resolvers before the resolver must query the authoritative name servers for new records.

 You can also modify existing DNS records in the DNS Manager.